KyuriP/Pydash/README.md

 # Pydash

-example pydash app using chat data from Patrick Zoet (2022).
+An example pydash app using chat data from Patrick Zoet (2022).